secure-systems-lab/securesystemslib/README.rst

 Generate ECDSA, Ed25519, and RSA Signatures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note: Users may also access the crypto functions directory to perform
+Note: Users may also access the crypto functions directly to perform
 cryptographic operations.

 ::